-“She (Susan Sharp, co-founder of the guild) gave me a drop spindle & a bag of wool.
+“She (Susan Sharp, co-founder of the guild) gave me a drop spindle and a bag of wool.
 It actually changed my life forever.” said Eleanor Hjemmets, one of the first weavers and co-founders of the guild.

-Susan Sharpe is well known for her giant story quilts.
-Her first quilt, “Family Photo Album” was recently purchased by the International Quilting Museum in Nebraska.
-Her work has also been exhibited in the Turchin Center and the Blowing Rock Art and History Museum.
-She creates knitted scarves and felted wool ornaments as well.
-Speaking of the opportunity to showcase her story quilts in the Watauga Arts satellite gallery Susan shares,
+Sharp is well known for her giant story quilts.
+Her first quilt she constructed, “Family Photo Album,” was recently purchased by the International Quilting Museum in Nebraska.
+The Turchin Center and the Blowing Rock Art and History Museum have also exhibited her work.

-These quilts are a must-see!
-All of the guild members are thrilled to show in such a prime location in downtown Boone where they have an opportunity to capture the attention of visitors who may have never seen the breadth of work that fiber arts includes.
-Many women of the Guild sell their craft as a main source of income to provide for themselves and their families.
+Amber Bateman, executive director of the Watauga Arts Council, said all of the guild members were thrilled to show in such a prime location as downtown Boone, where they had an opportunity to capture the attention of visitors who may have never seen the breadth of work that fiber arts include.

 “There were always women wanting to spin.
-The revival of the Guild connected us weavers together in the community,” Eleanor said.
+The revival of the guild connected us weavers together in the community,” Hjemmets said.

 “Find a group or class.
 Support each other.
-I’ve spent 5 years in Watauga County teaching fiber styles and doing more with my passion, now that I’ve had the time.
-I currently have 15 students and 7 looms.
-I always research new things because of this craft, as I love to learn as much as I teach.
-I’ve gotten my best ideas working with children.
-The kids reinvigorated my inspiration.
-They have such great imagination!”
+I always research new things because of this craft, as I love to learn as much as I teach,” Sharp said.

 We are so excited to announce that the Watauga Arts Council has begun to operate our COVID safe classroom space since this past Wednesday!
 The Council interns and director spent the day getting the space ready for our students and workshop teacher, John Bond.
 This October, we've started hosting John Bond's Adult Art Classes in our Blue Ridge Art Space.
 John offers a one-on-one teaching experience with the students.
 He used to own the Art Mart Academy, so he is experienced in teaching unique styles with different tool techniques.
 He recently had his first set of classes, and they were a great success.
 We have more classes offered week by week featuring John Bond.
 Students chose their mediums (Drawing, painting, penciling, charcoal, pastels) and gathered the applicable supplies located in our workshop space.